-Relaxed hair, by its definition, undergoes controlled damage in order to straighten it, but maintaining this hair in a healthy fashion is possible with several simple steps.
-If you're not currently following most of these tips, your hair may not be as healthy as it can be.
-All hair should be pampered, but relaxed manes require even more special treatment due to their processed nature.
-See if these seven tips for maintaining healthy relaxed hair can't help you get your straight tresses into the best shape possible.
+Relaxed hair, by its definition, undergoes controlled damage in order to straighten it.
+So let’s get this out of the way: Your hair is going to be damaged at least slightly anyway as long as you're relaxing it.
+However, maintaining straight hair in a healthy fashion and achieving your growth goals are possible as long as you follow several simple steps.
+If you're not currently following most of these tips, your hair probably isn’t as healthy as it could be.
+It goes without saying that all hair should be pampered, but unfortunately, relaxed manes require even more special treatment because they’ve been processed so heavily.
+Try these five tips for maintaining healthy relaxed hair, and see if they can help you get your newly straightened tresses into the best shape possible.

 See a Professional for Chemical Applications

-Applying relaxers to previously processed hair or leaving chemicals on for too long are two of the most common mistakes made when it comes to straightening.
+Applying relaxers to previously processed hair, leaving chemicals on for too long, and getting your hair processed too often are some of the most common mistakes made when it comes to straightening.
 While home kits are easier to use than ever and cheaper than having a professional apply treatments, these products also make it easy to overprocess the hair.
-Not waiting the recommended time frame between touch-ups is another risky relaxer move.
+Not waiting the recommended time frame between touch-ups is another risky move to make with relaxed hair.
+Even if you must apply your own relaxers (and we don’t know why you would), have a trusted friend help you with back sections of the hair whenever possible.
+Better yet, though, save those pennies and see a stylist for the task.
+It’ll ultimately save you money because you won’t need as many treatments to rehabilitate your hair back to health.

 Choose Low or No-Heat Styling